DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 This emulator can be installed from the Play store.
 Note that only the paid Pro version supports game launching from ES-DE.
 Also note that .bin/.cue files can't be launched for the time being, only .chd files seem to work.
 This needs to be fixed in the emulator so nothing can be done in ES-DE to work around that limitation.

 https://play.google.com/store/apps/details?id=org.devmiyax.yabasanshioro2.pro

+**Note:** At the time of writing this emulator is broken on some devices and will simply display the error message _Cannot initialize SH2_ on game launch.
+The issue was apparently introduced in a recent update and is awaiting a fix from the developer.

 ## Device compatibility